-Front turn signal, parking light and front side marker light
+■ Front turn signal, parking light and front side marker light the fender.

-1. Remove the front turn signal light assembly mounting screw located at the top of the headlight assembly using a phillips screwdriver.

-2. Move the front turn signal light assembly forward until it pops out from the fender.
+- 1. Remove the front turn signal light assembly mounting screw located at the top of the headlight assembly using a phillips screwdriver. - 2.
+Move the front turn signal light assembly forward until it pops out from

-3. Remove the bulb holder from the front turn signal light assembly by turning it counterclockwise.

-4. Pull the bulb out of the socket.
-Install a new bulb.

-5. Set the bulb holder into the front turn signal light assembly and turn it clockwise until it locks.

-6. Set the front turn signal light assembly into the fender.
+- 3. Remove the bulb holder from the front turn signal light assembly by turning it counterclockwise. - 4.
+Pull the bulb out of the socket.
+Install a new bulb. - Set the bulb holder into the front turn signal light assembly and turn it clockwise until it locks. - 6.
+Set the front turn signal light assembly into the fender.
 Tighten the mounting screw.

-Rear combination lights
+■ Rear combination lights

-Brake/tail and rear turn signal light
+▼ Brake/tail and rear turn signal light

-1. Unlatch the rear combination light cover by pulling the knob.
-Open the cover up.

-2. Remove the bulb holder from the rear combination light assembly by turning it counterclockwise.

-3. Remove the bulb from the socket by pushing it and turning counterclockwise.
-Install a new bulb.
+- 1. Unlatch the rear combination light cover by pulling the knob.
+Open the cover up. - 2.
+Remove the bulb holder from the rear combination light assembly by turning it counterclockwise. - 3.
+Remove the bulb from the socket.